 The Professional edition recieves daily bug fixes, security updates and new features.
 A summary of fixes and improvements can be found in the monthly Changelog.
 This edition is best for Service Provider and Enterprise deployments and can be supplied with support and professional services options.

-Observium Open Source is distributed via 6-monthly .tar.gz releases under the QPL Open Source license.
+Observium Community is distributed via 6-monthly .tar.gz releases under the QPL Open Source license.
 The most recent release is 0.14.4p1 (6th April 2014) based on SVN revision 5229.

-The Open Source edition only recieves critical security updates between 6-monthly release cycles and is best for small non-critical deployments, home use, evaluation or lab environments.
+The Community Edition only receives critical security updates between 6-monthly release cycles and is best for small non-critical deployments, home use, evaluation or lab environments.

 |Realtime software updates and fixes|